Improved homological stability for configuration spaces after inverting 2: Homology stability for configurations in

 The operation $\bullet$ is the Pontryagin product associated to an $H$-space structure on the configuration spaces.
 We write $ab$ for $\bullet(a,b)$.
 The operations $Q^s$ are the Dyer-Lashof operations and were introduced in \cite{KA} for the prime $2$ and in \cite{DL} for odd primes.
+The ``top'' operation is often treated as an ``honorary'' Dyer--Lashof operation as it behaves similarly terms of degree shifts, though it has slightly different algebraic properties.
 Here $\beta$ is the homology Bockstein coming from the short exact sequence $0 \m \mathbb \F_p \m \mathbb Z/p^2\Z \m \F_p \m 0$ of coefficients.
 The operation $\lambda$ is the Browder operation and was introduced in \cite{Br}.
-The statement regarding how these operations affect the number of particles is implicit in \cite{CLM} and explicit in Proposition A.4 of \cite{Se}.
+The statement regarding how these operations affect the number of particles is implicit in \cite{CLM} and explicit in Proposition A.4 of \cite{Se} and Section 16.1.2 of \cite{GKRW1}.
 Note that we exclude the case $q=2s$ where the operation $Q^s$ agrees with the $p$th power map and hence is redundant with the multiplication map.

-Using these homology operations, Cohen calculated the homology of $C(\R^n)$ (see page 227 of \cite{CLM}).
+Using these homology operations, Cohen calculated the homology of $C(\R^n)$ (see \cite[Theorem 3.1]{CLM}).

 \begin{theorem}[Cohen] Fix an odd prime $p$ and let $e \in H_0(C_1(\R^n);\F_p)$ be the class of a point.
 Let $E=\{e\}$ if $n$ is odd and $\{e,\lambda(e,e)\}$ if $n$ is even.
-Let $S$ be the set of formal symbols constructed by iterated formal applications of $Q^s$ and $\beta Q^s$ to elements of $E$ (e.g. $Q^3 \beta Q^5 e$ is an element of $S$).
+Let $S$ be the set of formal symbols constructed by iterated formal applications of $Q^s$, $\beta Q^s$, $\xi$, and $\beta \xi$ to elements of $E$ (e.g. $Q^3 \beta Q^5 e$ is an element of $S$).
 Note that we allow zero applications of $Q^s$ and $\beta Q^s$ to elements of $E$ so in particular we consider elements of $E$ to be elements of $S$.
 There is a subset $G_n \subset S$ such that $H_*(C(\R^n);\F_p)$ is isomorphic as a ring to the free graded commutative algebra on $G_n$.
 Each element of $G_n$ corresponds to an element of $H_i(C_k(\R^n);\F_p)$ where $i$ and $k$ are computed via the formulas above.

 \end{theorem}

 Cohen also explicitly described $G_n$ but this will not be needed.
 Moreover, he computed the homology of configuration spaces of point in $\R^n$ labeled in an arbitrary pointed topological space $X$ with a basepoint relation allowing points to vanish if they are labeled by the basepoint.
 We are now already ready to prove homological stability for configuration spaces of points in $\R^n$. \begin{proposition} Let $p$ be an odd prime and $n>2$.
 Then the stabilization map induces an isomorphism $H_i(C_k(\R^n);\F_p) \m H_i(C_{k+1}(\R^n);\F_p)$ if $i \leq k$.